-A plethora of single estate oils has enriched the marketplace in the past decade.
-How best to pair them with the appropriate cuisines requires and understanding of their individual virtues.
+Class A extra virgin olive oil is, after salt, the most fundamental ingredient in the culinary world.
+A wide variety of boutique, single-estate oils has enriched the olive oil market over the past few years.
+How best to pair these oils with the appropriate cuisines and courses requires an understanding of their individual virtues.